yash-2511981/VibeChatt/README.md

 - **Real-Time Communication** – Instant messaging using Socket.io for both direct messages and group chats.
 - **Media Sharing** – Support for sending images and file transfers with delivery tracking.
+- **Video and Audio Call** - realtime video and audio call feature is available
 - **User Authentication** – Secure login system using JWT authentication.
 - **Persistent Storage** – All messages are stored in MongoDB for complete conversation history.
 - **Responsive Design** – Tailwind CSS implementation for a fully responsive UI on all devices.